 My child has a fever, and I am worried they may have COVID-19 and will have more seizures.
 What should I do?

 Any viral illness can be a trigger for seizures in some individuals.
-Make sure that your emergency seizure plan is up-to-date, and if it includes emergency seizure medication, please ensure these are available with an expiration date at least 6 months away.
+Make sure that your emergency seizure plan is up-to-date, and if it includes emergency seizure medication, please ensure these are available with an expiration date at least two months away.
 Also, refer to the resources listed below for further information.
 Consult your pediatrician ASAP for appropriate evaluation for the fever.

 My child is having more seizures than is typical for them.
 What should I do?